 Integrated into our studies will be the Algebraic Thinking portion of the program, where we will develop problem-solving and critical-thinking skills by using algebra to solve context-based problems.
 Problems are approached algebraically, graphically, numerically, and verbally.
 Topics include functions, unit conversions, scientific notation, linear, quadratic, exponential, and logarithmic functions.
 Collaborative learning is emphasized and a graphing calculator is required.
 Students successfully completing Algebraic Thinking will be well prepared for precalculus and will have met Evergreen’s Master in Teaching requirement for college algebra.
 Other class activities will include small-group problem-solving workshops, seminars, and lectures.
 Credit equivalencies in this program will include: introduction to environmental science: water and energy; laboratory and field methods in environmental science; college algebra.

-biology, mathematics, education, field and lab sciences, and environmental studies.
+This offering will prepare you for careers and advanced study in: biology, mathematics, education, field and lab sciences, and environmental studies.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

 Located in: Olympia